JOERILEY.WORK

 Rail Sail

-is a collaborative project by artists Joe Riley, Audrey Snyder, and Ricki Dwyer re-imagining wind, sea, and sail within the context of atop the post-industrial corridors of abandoned railroads.
+is a collaborative project by artists Joe Riley, Audrey Snyder, and Ricki Dwyer reimagining the power of wind, sea, and sail within the context of atop the post-industrial corridors of abandoned railroads.
 A wind-powered railroad vehicle connects urban and rural concourses, guided by chance and desire rather than reason or economy.
-The railroad corridor—an early infrastructure toward the industrial annihilation of time and space—is reconfigured as a site for seriously playful degrowth.
-This effort presents a strategy of reclaiming—as a prairie might reclaim a fallow field—which undermines efficiencies of commodity production against a backdrop of resource extraction and ecological upheaval.
+The railroad corridor—an early infrastructure toward the industrial annihilation of time and space—is reconfigured as a site for slow, and environmental-condition dependent travel.
+This effort presents a strategy of reclaiming—as a prairie might reclaim a fallow field—which undermines efficiencies of commodity production and mystification of value against a backdrop of resource extraction and ecological upheaval.

 Rail Sail opening at Front/Space, Kansas City, MO, Augut 2016.

-Our research involved several gatherings, events, and melding of visitors and friends.
+Research and filedwork for Rail/Sail involved several gatherings, events, and melding of visitors and friends.
 While moving west from NYC with Rail Sail, we intersected with Einat Imber and Erin Diebboll who were driving east with a folded burlap boat in tow.
 Rail Sail and Sea to Sea converged at MINT Collective in Columbus, Ohio.
 This "confluence" continued and grews into a gathering at Front/Space on Friday, August 5.
 Inside the gallery space a video installation, a small library, research materials, a handrawn map of the Kansas City area functioned as a way to orient the project in the local landscape.
-Visitors were invited to add locations and memories of area railroad tracks to the map and these locations became a starting place for our research of where and when the Rail Sail would launch.
+Visitors were invited to add locations and memories of area railroad tracks to the map and these locations became a starting place for our research of where and when the Rail/Sail would launch.